OmiShrestha/calculua/README.md

    - Enter `8` to View Calculation History
    - Enter `9` to Exit
 3. Input the required numbers as prompted.
-4. View the result displayed on the terminal.
+4. View the result displayed on the terminal screen.

 ## Example